A complete guide to minimum-risk pest products

 minimum risk pest products

-Minimum-risk products are eco-friendly champions, recognized by the EPA under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA).
-These products “pose a minimal risk to human health and the environment,” distinguishing them from conventional pesticides.
-They must meet specific criteria, including:
+Minimum-risk pest products are eco-friendly alternatives to conventional pesticides.
+Recognized by the EPA under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), they’re made with ingredients that "pose a minimal risk to human health and the environment."

-For more, refer to the EPA's guide on Minimum Risk Pesticides.
+[You can read more in the EPA's guide on Minimum Risk Pesticides.]

 Key criteria for minimum-risk pesticides